nodejs/TSC/WORKING_GROUPS.md

 * Offer help to npm package maintainers to fix high-impact security bugs.
 * Maintain and make available data on disclosed security vulnerabilities in:
   * the core Node.js project
-  * other projects maintained by the OpenJS Foundation technical group
+  * other projects maintained by the overall Node.js project
   * the external Node.js open source ecosystem
 * Promote the improvement of security practices within the Node.js ecosystem.
 * Facilitate and promote the expansion of a healthy security service and product